May help protect your skin from sunburn, skin cancer, and other skin damages caused by the sun.

 - Use the sunscreen on your skin only.
 Do not get it in your eyes, nose, or mouth.
 Do not use the spray on your face.
 A sunscreen stick or lip balm especially made for your face is easy to use.

 - Apply a thick layer of sunscreen to all skin areas exposed to the sun.
-Reapply the sunscreen about every 2 hours, or after swimming, towel drying, or heavy sweating.
+Reapply the sunscreen at least every 2 hours or more often, or after swimming, towel drying, or heavy sweating.

 - If the sunscreen contains alcohol, you should not use it near a fire or if you are smoking.